-Atrioventricular (A-V) canal defect (also called endocardial cushion defect or atrioventricular septal defect).
+An atrioventricular (A-V) canal defect is also called an endocardial cushion defect or atrioventricular septal defect.

-A large hole in the center of the heart exists where the wall between the upper chambers joins the wall between the lower chambers.
+With this condition, there is a large hole in the center of the heart where the wall between the upper chambers joins the wall between the lower chambers.
 Also, the tricuspid and mitral valves that normally separate the heart's upper and lower chambers aren't formed as individual valves.
 Instead, a single large valve forms that crosses the defect.

-The large opening in the center of the heart lets oxygen-rich (red) blood from the heart's left side - blood that's just gone through the lungs - pass into the heart's right side.
-There, the oxygen-rich blood, along with venous (bluish) blood from the body, is sent back to the lungs.
+The large opening in the center of the heart lets oxygen-rich (red) blood from the heart's left side—blood that's just gone through the lungs—pass into the heart's right side.
+There, the oxygen-rich blood, along with venous (blue or oxygen-poor) blood from the body, is sent back to the lungs.
 The heart must pump an extra amount of blood and may enlarge.
 Most babies with an atrioventricular canal don't grow normally and may become undernourished.
 Because of the large amount of blood flowing to the lungs, high blood pressure may occur there and damage the blood vessels.

 In babies with severe symptoms or high blood pressure in the lungs, surgery must usually be done in infancy.
 The surgeon closes the large hole with one or two patches and divides the single valve between the heart's upper and lower chambers to make two separate valves.
 Surgical repair of an atrioventricular canal usually restores the blood circulation to normal.
 However, the reconstructed valve may not work normally.